wg-osr/walkerga.github.io/_posts/2020-11-10-extra-rules.md

 - <ins>Magical:</ins> must save to a cast spells next round.
 - <ins>Poison:</ins> is poisoned for a round.

-Examples: Margh casts a spell inflicting 2D6 damage to a goblin.
-Instead, she sacrifices a D6.
-The goblin takes 1D6 damage and she can attack another goblin for 1D6 damage.
-Boo has a sword of frost inflicting 1D8 damage, but the monster is immune to the damage.
-Instead, he sacrifes de D8.
-On a hit, the monster's feet are frozen to the ground.
+Examples: *Margh the Vile casts a spell inflicting 2D6 electric damage to a goblin.
+She can choose to inflict 1D6 damage instead and attack another nearby goblin for 1D6 damage.
+Boo Son of Jean has a sword of frost inflicting 1D8 damage, but the monster is immune to cold.
+Instead, he sacrifes the D8.
+On a hit, the monster's feet are frozen to the ground for a round.*

 ---